Editorial review

 Who this is for

-- • Executives, managers, and operators choosing AI training for business use
+- • Executives, managers, operators, and business teams choosing AI training for workplace use

-- • Readers who need to evaluate AI projects without becoming ML engineers
+- • Readers who need to evaluate AI projects, vendors, policies, and team adoption without becoming ML engineers

 Who should skip it